Horace Lambart, 11th Earl of Cavan

 The Venerable Horace Edward Samuel Sneade Lambart, 11th Earl of Cavan, TD (25 August 1878 – 9 December 1950), was an Anglo-Irish soldier and Anglican priest.

 Early life and education

 Lambart was born at Wheathampstead, Hertfordshire, and was educated at Charterhouse School and graduated from Magdalen College, Oxford, as BA in 1901 and MA in 1904.
 At university he was an oarsman in the Oxford University Eight oar trial race for three years, with interval for Boer War service.
-He also rowed bow in winning four of the University College Prize Medal Four Oars.
+He also rowed bow in the winning four of the University College Prize Medal Four Oars.

 Military service

 At Charterhouse, he joined the school's Cadet Corps in 1893, and was commissioned while still a boy in 1897.

 In 1899, while at university, Lambart was commissioned Lieutenant in the 1st Volunteer Battalion, Oxfordshire Light Infantry.
 He renounced his commission to enlist, through the Inns of Court Rifles, into the London City Imperial Volunteers in 1900, after the outbreak of the Boer War.

 In South Africa, he served from 1900 to 1902 as Private in the CIV despatch cyclist section, much of the time under Lord Kitchener's personal orders.

 He was regimental chaplain to the Shropshire Yeomanry from 1909.
 He was mobilised at the outbreak of the First World War and accompanied the regiment to Egypt but left in December 1916 to take up his civilian post as Archdeacon of Salop.
 He continued after the war from 1919, and was awarded the Territorial Decoration in 1931.